riadkabir45/tools-sfxsh/sfxsh/README.md

 sfxsh tries to bring sfx to sh.
-Its almost independent. as it only needs dd and made for sh.
+Its almost independent. as it only needs busybox.